WildEyeConservation/TrapTagger/README.md

 You need to set a number of environment variables in order to set a number of parameters in the application.
 An easy way to do this is to keep these variables in a script such as env_variables.sh, and then simply set them using the command `. env_variables.sh` before running the Docker container.
 The list of required variables is as follows:

 - DATABASE_NAME:                        The name of your database.
 - HOST_IP:                              The private IPv4 address of your server instance.
 - DNS:                                  The domain name where the site is being hosted.
 Use your public IPv4 DNS of your server if you haven't purchased a domain.
 - DATABASE_SERVER:                      The server where the database is being hosted, including your username and password. ie. mysql+pymysql://username:password@database endpoint
 - AWS_ACCESS_KEY_ID:                    Your AWS ID.
 - AWS_SECRET_ACCESS_KEY:                Your AWS secret access key.
 - REGION_NAME:                          The region in which you are hosting the site. eg. us-west-2
 - SECRET_KEY:                           A secret key.
 - MAIL_USERNAME:                        The email address of your admin email account.
 - MAIL_PASSWORD:                        The password of your admin email account.
 - BRANCH:                               The branch of the code you want used on the parallel instances.
 Default is master.
 - PARALLEL_AMI:                         The AMI ID for the Parallel Worker image - use our publically available one (ami-0ba42ea98124dd0a1)
 - SG_ID:                                The ID of your security group.
 - PUBLIC_SUBNET_ID:                     The ID of your public subnet
 - PRIVATE_SUBNET_ID:                    The ID of your private subnet
 - TOKEN:                                A secret token key.
 - KEY_NAME:                             The name of the private key file you use on your EC2 instances. (without the .pem)
 - QUEUE:                                The queue name for the local worker - set to default for your server instance.
 - WORKER_NAME:                          The worker name for the local worker - set to traptagger_worker for your server instance.
 - MAIN_GIT_REPO:                        The repository for the main application.
 - MONITORED_EMAIL_ADDRESS:              A monitored email address for user enquiries and questions.
 - BUCKET:                               The name of your bucket that you created for your images to be stored.
 - BRANCH:                               The branch of the repository that you would like to use (master).
 - DB_CLUSTER_NAME:                      The name of your aurora db instance.
 - IAM_ADMIN_GROUP:                      The name of the user group you created.
+- AWS_S3_DOWNLOAD_ACCESS_KEY_ID:        The AWS ID of your S3-only IAM user
+- AWS_S3_DOWNLOAD_SECRET_ACCESS_KEY:    The AWS secret access key for your S3-only IAM user
-- AWS_S3_ACCESS_KEY_ID:     The AWS ID of your S3-only IAM user
+- AWS_S3_UPLOAD_ACCESS_KEY_ID:          The AWS ID of your S3-only IAM user
-- AWS_S3_SECRET_ACCESS_KEY: The AWS secret access key for your S3-only IAM user
+- AWS_S3_UPLOAD_SECRET_ACCESS_KEY:      The AWS secret access key for your S3-only IAM user

 ### SSL Certificate